Eating Vegan at Fast Food Chain Restaurants

 CiCi’s Pizza is inexpensive, and you can have it delivered to your home.
 Just be sure to ask about the vegan status of each item on your pizza.
 The restaurant also offers a pasta and salad buffet with many vegan options.

 The pizzas at Claim Jumper are vegan if you ask for no cheese.
 You can also get a Chinese salad with spicy peanut dressing.

-Cracker Barrel Old Country Store has a country vegetable plate with your choice of several veggies, including green beans.
-(You can also substitute any vegetable with a baked sweet potato or a tomato, cucumber, and onion salad.)
-You can also get the apple-cinnamon oatmeal for breakfast and opt out for the side of milk.
+Cracker Barrel Old Country Store has a vegetable plate with your choice of several veggies, including steamed broccoli and a baked sweet potato.
+You can also get the apple-cinnamon oatmeal for breakfast and opt out of the side of milk.

 The Daily Grill offers vegan starters such as gazpacho soup, a trio of hummus, sweet potato fries, and herbed brown rice with almonds.
 Vegan entrées are also offered, including penne pasta primavera, angel hair pasta pomodoro, and a grilled vegetable plate.
 You can also get a house salad with Asian ginger dressing or balsamic vinaigrette.

 Dairy Queen’s light smoothies are all vegan and come in several flavors.

 For a vegan burrito, Del Taco is a good place to go.
 You can get the 8 Layer Veggie Burrito, the 1/2 lb.
 Bean & Cheese Burrito, or the Value Bean & Cheese Burrito with red or green sauce.
 Simply ask for no cheese, no rice and no sour cream.